tum-gis/3dcitykg/README.md

    + `-p 7687:7687`: Expose port 7687 of the container to port 7687 of the host machine.
 This is the port used by the Neo4j Bolt connector (such as for RESTful services).

-4. The database is available at `neo4j://localhost:7687` (Bolt protocol) and can be visualized using Neo4j Desktop or Neo4j Browser.
+4. The database is available at [http://localhost:7474](http://localhost:7474) (Neo4j Browser) and can be accessed, queried and visualized using only a browser.
+No further installation is needed!
+For demonstration purposes, the database does not require any credentials.
+Simply click on "Connect" to access the database.

 **Notes**: To simplify the process for testing purposes, the Docker container has already been loaded with a test dataset, which is the [FZKHaus datasets](https://www.citygmlwiki.org/index.php?title=KIT_CityGML_Examples).